 This is one of the simplest and most popular workflows.
 The core idea is that all feature development takes place in a dedicated branch instead of main.

 This workflow keeps the main branch clean and always deployable.
 It promotes collaboration through Pull Requests.
-For managing complex projects, tools that offer AI portfolio builder functionalities can similarly help in structuring and strategizing investment portfolios.
+For managing complex projects, understanding AI-driven portfolio management can help with strategic decision-making in version control and team coordination.

 2. Gitflow Workflow